Shoretick/Shoretick/README.md

 Nodemailer
 OpenAI

-Mi correo personal es sebssjb@gmail.com
+Mi correo personal es emax1@hotmail.com

-Para cualquier comunicación no dudes en visitar mi perfil de LinkedIn
+te invito a visitar mi linkedin https://www.linkedin.com/in/jesus-emmanuel-castro/

 <!--
 **Shoretick/Shoretick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.